AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module1/ex2.md

-## Exercise 2 - Configure Schemas and Set Identifiers
+# Exercise 2 - Configure Schemas and Set Identifiers

 In this exercise, you'll configure the required XDM schemas to classify profile information and customer behavior.
 In every XDM schema, you'll also have to configure a primary identifier to link all the information to.

 The URL to login to Adobe Experience Platform is: [https://platform.adobe.com](https://platform.adobe.com)

-### Story
+## Story

 Before you start configuring XDM Schema's and setting Primary Identifiers, we need to think about the business context of what we're trying to do:

 * We Want Data
 * We Want to Link Data to a Customer
 * We Want to Build a Progressive, Unified Profile

 There are 2 types of data that we want to capture:

 * Who is this customer?
 * What does this customer do?

 However, the question ```Who is this customer?``` is a very open question that has many answers.
 When your company wants to see this question answered, you're looking for demographic information like First Name, Last Name and Address.
 But also for contact information like an Email Address or a Mobile Phone Number.
 And also for information linked to Language, OptIn/OptOut and maybe even Profile Pictures.
-And finally, what you really need to know, is how we'll be identifying this customer in the various systems that your companyuses.
+And finally, what you really need to know, is how we'll be identifying this customer in the various systems that your company uses.

 The same thing goes for the question ```What does this customer do?```.
 It's a very open question with many answers.
 When your company wants to see this question answered, you're looking for any interaction a customer has has had with any of your online and offline properties.
 Which pages or products have been visited?
 Has this customer added a product to his cart or even purchased an item?
 What device and browser has been used to browse the website?
 What kind of information is this customer looking for and how can we use that to configure and deliver a delightful experience to this customer?
 And finally, what we really need to know, is how we'll be identifying this customer in the various systems that your company will use.

-### Exercise 1.1 - Who is this customer?
+## Exercise 1.1 - Who is this customer?

 Capturing the answer to ```Who is this customer?``` for your company is done through the Login/Registration-page.